MaPankow/WorkAround-Explorer/files/README.md

 # WorkAround Explorer

 This project is part of a JavaScript course on [Codecademy](https://www.codecademy.com).

-The initial code was provided by Codecademy and can be seen in my initial commit.
+**The initial code was provided by Codecademy and can be seen in [the initial commit](https://github.com/MaPankow/WorkAround-Explorer/commit/f6605be3bc1b710d64cf31efc76d51069adb01d4).**

 The tasks focus on pacticing JavaScript imports and exports!

 ## Tasks as given by Codecademy: